DATA-606-SPRING-2022/Eskarteek_DATA606/README.md

 What kinds of techniques/models do you plan to use (for example, clustering, NLP, ARIMA, etc.)?

-* NLP (Sentiment analysis)
+* VADER Sentiment analyzer, VADER ( Valence Aware Dictionary for Sentiment Reasoning) is a model used for text sentiment analysis that is sensitive to both polarity (positive/negative) and intensity (strength) of emotion and embedding text using Gensim Word2Vec these are a modern approach for representing text in natural language processing.
+TF-IDF Term frequency (TF) is how often a word appears in a document, divided by how many words there are and, inverse document frequency (IDF) is how unique or rare a word is.

 How do you plan to develop/apply ML and how you evaluate/compare the performance of the models?

-* I would like to use VADAR sentiment analyser to analyse sentiment in the data.
-User Keyword extraction techniques like TF-IDF on negetive tweets to find out the most important issues to be solved on a given day.
+* I would like to use VADAR sentiment analyser to analyse sentiment polarity in the data.
+Extracting Keywords using TF-IDF on negetive tweets.Performing exploratory data analysis and dasboard them with priority levels to find out the most important issues to be solved on a given day, week or month.

 What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practicle applications, etc)?